Capstone Experience

 Check out a video from Dr. Leah Omilion-Hodges summarizing each capstone and how to select the one best suited for your career advancement goals.

-The capstone experience consists of the completion of one of the following options:
+Students admitted BEFORE Fall 2024 - the capstone consists of one of the following options:

 Professional project